 "Small businesses function as an economic lifeline — especially for disadvantaged communities," says Carolina Martinez, CEO of the microbusiness network CAMEO.

-In April, the SBA announced a new initiative to identify innovative startups and provide support through resources as a wau to help them "scale, grow, and thrive."
+Last April, the SBA announced a new initiative to identify innovative startups and provide support through resources as a way to help them "scale, grow, and thrive."

 "Every day, in communities across America, entrepreneurs are advancing innovative solutions to our nation’s most pressing challenges," the SBA said in its announcement about America's Seed Fund Startup Expo 2022.